Marker Logo

 Veracruz Lebanese Center – Foundation Lebanese Center

-Topics.
 This historical marker is listed in this topic list: Notable Events.
 A significant historical date for this entry is December 8, 2007.

 Location.
 19° 11.84′ N, 96° 7.769′ W. Marker is in Veracruz.
-Marker is on Boulevard Manuel Ávila Camacho just west of Emiliano Zapata, on the right when traveling west.
+It is on Boulevard Manuel Ávila Camacho just west of Emiliano Zapata, on the right when traveling west.
 Touch for map.
 Marker is in this post office area: Veracruz 91900, Mexico.
 Touch for directions.

 Lebanese Immigrants to Mexico Marker image.
 Click for full size.

-Photographed By J. Makali Bruton, April 22, 2019
+Photographed by J. Makali Bruton, April 22, 2019

 2. Lebanese Immigrants to Mexico Marker